 Our executive offices and principal terminal are located on approximately seven acres in Mondovi, Wisconsin.
 This facility consists of 39,000 square feet of office space and 21,000 square feet of equipment repair and maintenance space.
 We added additional equipment repair and maintenance facilities in 2007 and in 2009 in Mondovi, Wisconsin which consist of 15,000 square feet of space located on approximately 11 acres and 50,000 square feet of space located on approximately three acres, respectively.
-We operate facilities in or near the following cities at which we perform the following operating activities:
+We operate facilities in or near the following cities at which we primarily perform operations and maintenance activities:

-Owned or

-Company Locations Leased Office Maintenance

-Mondovi, Wisconsin Owned X X
+- Mondovi, Wisconsin

-Phoenix, Arizona Owned X X
+- Phoenix, Arizona

-Jurupa Valley, California Owned X
+- Jurupa Valley, California

-Otay Mesa, California Owned X
+- Otay Mesa, California

-Tampa, Florida Owned X X
+- Tampa, Florida

-Atlanta, Georgia Owned X X
+- Atlanta, Georgia

-Indianapolis, Indiana Owned X X
+- Indianapolis, Indiana

-Kansas City, Kansas Owned X X
+- Kansas City, Kansas

-Portland, Oregon Owned X X
+- Portland, Oregon

-Carlisle, Pennsylvania Owned X X
+- Carlisle, Pennsylvania

-Memphis, Tennessee Owned X X
+- Memphis, Tennessee

-Desoto, Texas Owned X X
+- Desoto, Texas

-Laredo, Texas Owned X X
+- Laredo, Texas

-Colonial Heights, Virginia Owned X X
+- Colonial Heights, Virginia

-McAllen, Texas Leased
+- Rio Grande Valley, Texas